Part of our build your own financial plan series

 The amount of this tax credit depends on the size of the vehicle and its battery capacity, up to a max of $7,500.
 (Some states may offer credits, too.)
 In addition, the credit was set to expire after 200,000 qualified electric vehicles were sold in the U.S. by each manufacturer, but that may change.
 To check the status of that and learn more about tax credit amounts for specific cars, visit fueleconomy.gov’s pages about electric vehicles and plug-in hybrids.

 9. Keep an eye on your investment portfolio.

-If you have mutual funds and stocks, keep an eye on their performance during 2020.
-Selling some securities at a loss by year-end to offset capital gains may help reduce your taxes for 2020.
-It’s called “tax loss harvesting.”
+If you have mutual funds and stocks, watch their performance during the year.
+Selling some securities at a loss by year-end to offset capital gains may help reduce your taxes.
+It’s called “tax-loss harvesting.”

 Investing involves risk, including possible loss of principal.
 Asset allocation and diversification do not ensure a profit or protect against a loss.

 The subject matter in this communication is educational only and provided with the understanding that Principal® is not rendering legal, accounting, or tax advice.
 You should consult with appropriate counsel or other advisors on all matters pertaining to legal, tax, or accounting obligations and requirements.